Outer Space!

 Considering the potential of cosmic bugs, it's not far-fetched to wonder if such anomalies are instead natural by factoring into not just the death of the universe, but also it's creation.

 Some results of cosmic bugs have gifted humanity far, far more questions than was previously conceivable.
 Objects or people pop in and out of our reality and give others the distinct impression that these things are not our own, whatever that could entail.
-They're… unnatural in every definition and conception of the word that descriptors are unable to justify.
+They're… unnatural in every definition of the word that descriptors are unable to justify.

 The few that, miraculously, can converse with us speak of times and tales beyond the scope of humanity at the moment (and possibly the foreseeable future); fantasy-like structures, people, beasts, and ways of living so drastically different that they wrap around to eliciting nostalgia from perceived sameness.